RealTreder/webshop/README.md

 # webshop
-A new way of creating a webshop
+This is the idea of creating a webshop in a new way.